 Attainable Housing.
-Much like affordable housing, this is housing that is not financially burdensome to a household in any income range.
-This term does not have the association with state and federal programs that affordable housing has.
+Much like affordable housing, this is housing that is not financially burdensome to a household despite their income range.
+This term does not have the association with state and federal programs as defined in affordable housing.

 Cost Burdened.
 Any household spending more than 30% of their monthly income of housing.